farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 + Understand what this solution does and how it can be used
 + Implement Cognitive Search enrichment pipelines
 + Learn how to search for cognitive skills from business documents
++ Provide you a tool for demos, POCs and other business scenarios

 ##Pre-requisites
 Since this is an AI training on top of Microsoft Azure Services, there are certain things you need before we start.